yuvraj-singh-49/generic-prototype-web/README.md

    npm run dev
    ```
    The application will start on port 3000 by default.
 You can access it by navigating to `http://localhost:3000` in your browser.

+### Deployment

+This frontend is deployed on Firebase Hosting, which provides a reliable and scalable platform for deploying web applications.

+To deploy the application yourself:

+1. Ensure Firebase CLI is installed: `npm install -g firebase-tools`
+2. Login to Firebase: `firebase login`
+3. Initialize Firebase in your project directory: `firebase init`
+4. Deploy the application: `firebase deploy`

 ### Contributing